Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 On a normal distribution centered around -1.41, 23.89% of respondents are expected to respond "Very Dissatisfied!"

 Why did I choose to center the distribution around -1.41?
-Because that was the estimate for respondents that said that they are currently seeking new job opportunities!
+Because that is the estimate for respondents that said that they are currently seeking new job opportunities!